-High Ground’ Faith in Action series explores faith-based groups from congregations to nonprofits making deep and innovative investments in our On the Ground neighborhoods.
-Beyond charity and acts of goodwill, we're spotlighting organizations that walk alongside residents and other neighborhood stakeholders to address unique and underserved needs.
+High Ground’s Faith in Action series explores faith-based groups from congregations to nonprofits making deep and innovative investments in our On the Ground neighborhoods.
+Beyond charity and acts of goodwill, the series spotlights organizations that walk alongside residents and other neighborhood stakeholders to address unique and underserved needs.

 Quincey Morris is planning this year’s Klondike-Smokey City National Night Out.
 It’s in October, and her list of things to do will grow before it shrinks.

 Morris is executive director of the Klondike Smokey City CDC, located at 943 Vollintine Avenue.
 The center and its staff are small compared to many Memphis community development agencies, and they're one of only a few similar organization working in North Memphis.